 - Re-conceptualizing issues to discover practical solutions to hard problems

 - Challenging prevailing assumptions when warranted and providing suggestions

 - Keeping the company nimble by minimizing complexity and finding time to simplify

 6. Be honest

-Reed Hastings, while running his first company, Pure Software, avoided being honest just to be kind.
+While running his first company, Pure Software, Reed Hastings avoided being honest just to be kind.
 While he had a pretty good exit in that venture, he feels that the process of growth and managing of that company would have been better had he been more honest when feedback was required from the teams about various things.

-Now he lives by the rule “if someone is frustrating you at your company tell them.”
+Now he lives by the rule “if someone is frustrating you at your company, tell them.”
 It is no use keeping quiet about it so you can seem like a kind boss.
-At Netflix he takes no prisoners.
-If you are a failing employee or a brilliant jerk you will know, and none of these types of employees are tolerated at the company.
+At Netflix, he takes no prisoners.
+Whether you are an underperforming employee or a brilliant jerk you will know it, and neither of these types of employees is tolerated at the company.
 Netflix doesn’t shy away from cutting dead weight.
 Performance has to be proven and non-performance is punished by being let go.

-What are some of the interesting aspects of Reed Hastings leadership styles you can borrow for your startup or next entrepreneurial venture?
-Let us know by leaving a comment or tweeting us @thepressfarm.
-Clap or like if you loved this story so that others can see it too.
-Cheers!
+What are some of the interesting aspects of Reed Hastings’ leadership styles you can borrow for your startup or next entrepreneurial venture?
+Let us know by leaving a comment or tweeting us @pressfarmpr.

 How Pressfarm can help you build a successful business empire